shvets/linux_provision/README.md

 ```

-## Install and configuring linux_provision gem
+## Install and confige linux_provision gem

-Both programs - Vagrant and Docker have their own ways to provide provisioning.
-Vagrant is doing it
-with the help of provision attribute.
+Both programs - Vagrant and Docker - have their own ways to serve provisioning.
+Vagrant is doing it with the help of **provision** attribute.
 Example with simple shell script:

 ```ruby
 Vagrant::Config.run do |config|